 The exact number of receivers is unknown at this time, as spare units

 and additional units were built for other Government agencies as well.

-was considered too expensive.
-As a replacement, the ICOM 9000 receiver was
+the PAN-1000 was considered too expensive.
+As a replacement, a standard

-control unit that was similar to the Control Unit of the PAN-1000.
+control unit that was similar to the PAN-1000 one.

 The complete PAN-1000 system was designed in such a way that it could conveniently

 be built inside the Ford Grananda and Peugeot 204 cars that were used

 by the agency at the time.
 The drawings below show the position of the

 various components inside the Ford Granada in 1984.